jhncantu/openthread/doc/site/en/guides/porting/validate-the-port.md

 16 bytes from fdde:ad00:beef:0:5b:3bcd:deff:7786: icmp_seq=1 hlim=64 time=24ms
 ```

-## Reset a device and validate reattachment
+## Step 6: Reset a device and validate reattachment

 Demonstrate non-volatile functionality by resetting the device and validating
 its reattachment to the same network without user intervention.